 (A) Net Investment Return.
-The net investment return assumption for the Plan is 7 percent.
+The net investment return assumption for the Plan is 7.00 percent.
 This assumption is unchanged from the previous Valuation.
-The Plan's Investment Consultant prepared an analysis based on the asset allocation and found an expected 10 year return of 7.09 percent, which includes 0.2 percent of expected return from active management.
+The Plan's Investment Consultant prepared an analysis based on the asset allocation and found an expected 10 year return of 6.88 percent.
+This expected return excludes an additional 0.2 percent of expected return they also expect to achieve from active management (also known as alpha) and is based on an underlying inflation assumption of 2.0 percent.

-Aon calculated the investment return that could be expected based on the Retiree Health Care Trust's target asset allocation and the Aon Expected Return Model (as of the first quarter of 2017).
-Based on the target asset allocation and Aon's expected return assumptions by asset class, Aon predicted a weighted average net investment return of 5.53 percent.
-However, Aon's Expected Return Model indicates that the median return over a 30 year time horizon based on the target asset allocation is 6.18 percent and that the probability of achieving a return of 7.00 percent or greater over a 30 year time horizon is 34.2 percent.
-Further, Aon found that the 25th to 75th percentile range of investment returns was 7.54 percent to 4.85 percent.
-The weighted average net investment return assumes that the asset classes are one hundred percent correlated, while the median and percentile returns take into account that the asset classes are not one hundred percent correlated.
+Aon calculated the investment return that could be expected based on the Retiree Health Care Trust's target asset allocation and the Aon Expected Return Model (as of the first quarter of 2018).
+Based on the target asset allocation and Aon's expected return assumptions by asset class, Aon predicted a weighted average net investment return of 5.36 percent.
+However, Aon's Expected Return Model indicates that the median return over a 30 year time horizon based on the target asset allocation is 5.99 percent and that the probability of achieving a return of 7.00 percent or greater over a 30 year time horizon is 30.6 percent.
+Further, Aon found that the 25th to 75th percentile range of investment return assumes that the asset classes are one hundred percent correlated, while the median and percentile returns take into account that the asset classes are not one hundred percent correlated.
 Therefore, Aon believes the median is a better representation of the true expected return.

-The underlying inflation assumption used in Aon's Expected Return Model as of the first quarter of 2017 is 2.2 percent, compared to the Plan's assumption of 3.25 percent.
-If the results of the model are adjusted for this difference in inflation assumption, the resulting 25th to 75th percentile range of investment returns is 8.54 percent to 5.85 percent, with the median return equal to 7.19 percent.
-The probability of achieving a return of 7.00 percent or greater over a 30 year time horizon is then 53.7 percent.
+The underlying inflation assumption used in Aon's Expected Return Model as of the first quarter of 2018 is 2.3 percent, compared to the Plan's assumption of 3.25 percent.
+If the results of the model are adjusted for this difference in inflation assumption, the resulting 25th to 75th percentile range of investment returns is 8.17 percent to 5.49 percent, with the median return equal to 6.82 percent.
+The probability of achieving a return of 7.00 percent or greater over a 30 year time horizon is then 46.4 percent.